-Habits that allowed your debt levels to get where they are don’t change if the debt suddenly disappears.
+Habits that have allowed your debt levels to get where they are don’t change if the debt suddenly disappeared.

-That’s why most people who consolidate a bunch of debts end up right back where they started.
+That’s why most people who consolidate a bunch of debts find themselves right back where they started.

-It’s not the repayments that creates the debt problem it’s the choices and habits made along the way.
+It’s not always the repayments that create the debt problem it’s the choices and habits being made along the way.

-Managing debt levels so they go down and not up takes time and focus to firstly identify and then change the habits that created the debt.
+Managing debt levels so they go down and not up takes time and focus to both identify and change the habits that created the debt.